nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 Run the above command for each of the environment variables in your *Client .env* file.

-If your Rails API uses *dotenv* gem to manage Rails environment variables, remember to run the above command for each of these variables too.
+If your Rails app uses *dotenv* gem to manage Rails environment variables, remember to run the above command for each of these variables too.

-If your Rails API uses *figaro* gem instead of *dotenv*, run the figaro command to set values from your Rails configuration file all at once: `$ figaro heroku:set -e production`
+If your Rails app uses *figaro* gem instead of *dotenv*, run the figaro command to set values from your Rails configuration file all at once: `$ figaro heroku:set -e production`

-You can run `$ heroku config` to see a list of the configured environment variables on Heroku.
+You can run `$ heroku config` to see a list of the configured environment variables available on Heroku.

 Finally,  celebrate the success of deploying your application: